 In many organizations, directories such as LDAP and AD have too many groups.
-Groups may be used to assign access rights, as mail distribution lists or both.
-When there are too many groups:
+Groups are used to assign access rights, as mail distribution lists or both.
+When there are lots of groups:

 - It's hard to tell what a given user has access to, and whether those access rights are appropriate.

 - Assigning the right groups to users, when they first join an organization or after they move to a new role or department, is difficult.

 - Users don't know which groups to ask for, when they need additional access rights.

 - There are rarely effective processes to remove users from groups or delete groups entirely.
 This means that groups only multiply and become less manageable over time.